Don’t Make these Common Data Protection Mistakes

 Mistake #4: Leaving open virtual “backdoors” when employees leave

-High employee turnover or extensive use of freelancers or contract staff can be a common source of data leakage.
+High employee turnover or extensive use of freelancers or contract staff can be a common source of a data breach.
 Unless you establish clear exit procedures that include the revoking of ALL user accounts, you may be letting data walk out the door.
 Remember to disable their email, chat, and conferencing accounts, as well as any software subscriptions like Dropbox or Sharepoint.

 Similarly, you must also ensure that all company computers and devices are returned.
-If personal devices were used, ensure all company data was either returned or wiped and destroyed.
+If personal devices were used, ensure all business data was either returned or wiped and destroyed.
 It’s not uncommon for an employer to require their employees to attest to data destruction as part of the exit process.

 This step to reclaim data and lock down future access is very important because it prevents two types of potential data loss: